Last revised:

 Why do people use antibiotics?

-You may need an antibiotic if you have a bacterial infection that your body can’t take care of on its own.
-For example, your doctor may prescribe an antibiotic if you have:
+You may need an antibiotic if you have a bacterial infection that your body can’t eliminate on its own.
+Your doctor may prescribe an antibiotic if you have:

 • A urinary tract infection (UTI)